gvellut/jncep/README.md

 ### Title & naming of the output EPUB

 Depending if there is only a single part or multiple parts in a single volume or multiple volumes, the title will come directly from the J-Novel Club API, or possibly with *Parts ...* or *Volumes ...* appended by `jncep`.
-Currently, for JNC Nina, there is no translation for those texts added (but it is planned).
 For example:

 `Long Story Short I'm Living in the Mountains Volume 1 Part 1`

 By default, the EPUB filename is derived from the title in a simple way:

 `Long_Story_Short_I_m_Living_in_the_Mountains_Volume_1_Part_1.epub`

+**Note:** Currently, for JNC Nina, there is no translation for those added texts (but it is planned).

 The default generated title and EPUB filename can be verbose for some J-Novel titles...
 It is possible to override that using the `namegen` option: `-g` / `--namegen`, config option: `NAMEGEN`.
 There are 2 possibilities for overriding the defaults:

 - a mini-language with expressions that can be composed to determine a title, EPUB filename or folder name.
-It might be a bit complicated though...
 The full expression string needs to be passed to the `--namegen` option.
+This option is deprecated: It is better to use the second option.
 - there is also support for using a Python file (`.py`).
-That option is probably easier.
 You can create a `namegen.py` file with your own `to_title`, `to_filename`, and `to_folder` functions to customize the output.
 To use that, the path to the `.py` file can be passed to the `--namegen` option.

 For detailed instructions on both the mini-language and the new Python-based system, please see the [full documentation here](namegen.md).